realworldocaml/book/en/imperative-programming.md

 defined.
 But what about the evaluation order within a single expression?
 Officially, the answer is that evaluation order within an expression is undefined.
 In practice, OCaml has only one compiler, and that behavior is a kind of _de facto_ standard.
-Unfortunately, the evaluation order in this case is often the oppose of what one might expect.
+Unfortunately, the evaluation order in this case is often the opposite of what one might expect.

 Consider the following example.